 IMPORTANT NOTE: In order to log in with the Facebook link, you must be a member of the TryStack Facebook group.
-You cannot use the API endpoint until we find a way to give you your password, so please be patient while we work on the backlog of features.
+API access is available by resetting your password in the web interface using the settings for your account and selecting API Access.

 There are a few great avenues available to get help.
 For quick API reference, the OpenStack Compute and OpenStack Identity APIs are well documented at api.openstack.org.
-It would also serve you well to spend a moment reading the API Quick Start Guide.
+It would also serve you well to spend a moment reading the API Guide.
 More OpenStack documentation is also available at docs.openstack.org.
-Finally, OpenStack has a very active IRC channel #openstack.
+You can find us on #trystack on IRC and OpenStack has a very active IRC channel via #openstack.
 You can quickly connect right in your browser using The FreeNode Browser Client.